ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 description: When you want to run locally an Ibexa Cloud project using DDEV.
 ---

-# Running Ibexa Cloud using DDEV
+# Ibexa Cloud and DDEV

-Two ways are available to run locally a Ibexa Cloud project using DDEV:
+Two ways are available to run locally an Ibexa Cloud project using DDEV:

 - [Using the `ddev-platformsh` add-on](#running-ibexa-cloud-using-the-ddev-platformsh-add-on).
 - [Like other existing project, without the add-on](#running-ibexa-cloud-as-an-existing-project)

-## Running Ibexa Cloud using the `ddev-platformsh` add-on
+## Simulate Ibexa Cloud using the `ddev-platformsh` add-on

 To configure the [`ddev/ddev-platformsh` add-on](https://github.com/ddev/ddev-platformsh), you'll need a [Platform.sh API Token](https://docs.platform.sh/administration/cli/api-tokens.html).